 Whether patients are looking for routine cleanings or a more noticeable improvement to their dental aesthetics such as porcelain veneers, Dr. Kosdon recommends consulting with an experienced and qualified cosmetic dentist before undergoing any procedure.
 He says patients should be sure to seek out a practice dedicated to their overall health through quality oral hygiene maintenance and an eye for aesthetic beauty.
 “Routine cleanings along with regular brushing and flossing can often lead to whiter teeth which is an inexpensive way to improve ones self-esteem and oral health.”

 Following graduation from the University of Southern California School of Dentistry, Dr. Michael Kosdon continued his advanced training and education at the Las Vegas Institute for Advanced Dental Studies.
 With two offices in Los Angeles and New York City, he is a member of the American Association of Cosmetic Dentistry, the American Dental Association, the California Dental Association, and the New York State Dental Association.
 Dr. Kosdon has also appeared as a guest on Fox News Channel, Bravo, E!
 Entertainment Television, and several other television networks to lend his expertise in cosmetic dentistry.
 He is an Invisalign® Elite Provider and has achieved the highest possible distinction in both experience and clinical training for offering Invisalign in New York City.

-Dr. Kosdon’s practice has two locations at 10545 Victory Blvd. in North Hollywood, CA 91606 and 150 East 58th Street, 8th Floor Annex in New York, NY, both reachable at (212) 317-1377.
+Dr. Kosdon’s practice is located at 30 Central Park South, Suite 12D, New York, NY 10019 and is reachable at (212) 658-1440.
 He can also be contacted online via the website smilesofnyc.com or facebook.com/SmilesofNYC.